eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-The Ankaios Agent shall use the given interfaces and channels to communicate with the Server.
+The Ankaios agent shall use the given interfaces and channels to communicate with the server.

 Tags:
 - AgentManager

-Rationale: The Server is "only source of true" and ensures that Agents are in the consistent state.
+Rationale: The server is "only source of true" and ensures that Agents are in the consistent state.

 Needs:
 - impl
 - itest

+#### Agent supports environment variable for the server url
+`swdd~agent-shall-support-environment-variable-for-server-url~1`

+Status: approved

+When the environment variable with key `ANKAIOS_SERVER_URL` is set and the user has not provided the server url via cli argument, the Ankaios agent shall use the server url from the environment variable to connect to the Ankaios server.

+Tags:
+- AnkaiosAgent

+Needs:
+- impl
+- utest
+- stest

+#### Agent prioritizes cli argument over environment variable
+`swdd~agent-prioritizes-cli-argument-over-environment-variable~1`

+Status: approved

+When an environment variable is set and the user specifies a value for the corresponding cli argument, the Ankaios agent shall use the value from the cli argument.

+Tags:
+- AnkaiosAgent

+Needs:
+- impl
+- utest
+- stest

 #### Agent sends hello
 `swdd~agent-sends-hello~1`